 The better way to adjust the saturation of a photo and make the photo look crisp is by using a channel mixer filter.
 Channel mixers will allow you to adjust blues, greens, and reds individually.
 You can find the channel filter on the same menu.
 Once opening the channel mixer filter follow the mentioned steps:

 How to Use Channel Mix Filter to Fix Low Saturated Photos?

 You can find the saturation values of individual colors and total at the bottom filter.
 The trick is to maintain the total saturation value at 100.
 So if you adjust the red saturation value at 200 adjust green and blue to -50 so the total saturation stays 100.
 And follow the steps carefully.

 - Click on the output channel and set it to red.
 Change the value of red to 200 and simultaneously set blue and green to -50.

 - Similarly, change the output channel to green and blue and make similar adjustments accordingly.

 - An important thing to remember is to keep the total saturation level at 100.

 Once the image is to your requirements save the photo with your desired extension.
 Make sure you have enough storage space left on your drive while working with Photoshop files.
 If storage space is insufficient you might encounter with scratch disk error on Photoshop.
 Here is the final image.

-That’s all you got to do if you see the results of the photo we have adjusted in this article it might be clear for how effective the Photoshop application will work while fixing the dull and lifeless photos.
-The only thing you got to do is to keep on working and not to lose your practice on Photoshop application.
+That’s all you got to do if you see the results of the photo we have adjusted in this article it might be clear how effective the Photoshop application will work while fixing the dull and lifeless photos.
+The only thing you got to do is to keep on working and not lose your practice on the Photoshop application.
 Next time, experiment with different levels of saturation and share your results with us in the comment section below.